QAnders/serverless-offline-aws-ssm/README.md

     yarn add -D serverless-offline-aws-ssm

-*NB!* This installs the existing (non working) version from NPM.
-This code needs to be updated with the changes from this repo!
+**NB!** This installs the existing (non working) version from NPM.
+The NPM code needs to be updated with the changes from this repo to work with Serverless versions ^1.3!

 ### Add to Serverless